tkem/openlap/README.md

 - connect your mobile device or desktop browser via Bluetooth using Carrera AppConnect®.
-- using the Android app, connect your device using a serial to USB On-The-Go adapter cable (this is not supported on Android 12 and higher).
 - take it easy during free practice, go for fastest lap in qualifying, or compete in lap or time based race sessions.
 - get informed about important events, such as fastest laps or low